Malaysia to Amnesia

 Malaysia to Amnesia is a 2021 Indian Tamil-language comedy film written and directed by Radha Mohan.
 The film stars Vaibhav and Vani Bhojan in the lead roles, while Karunakaran, M. S. Bhaskar and Riya Suman play supporting roles.
 The music was composed by Premgi Amaren with editing by Praveen K. L. and cinematography by Mahesh Muthuswami.

 The film was produced during the COVID-19 pandemic in India.
-It was streamed via ZEE5 on 28 May 2021 and received mostly positive reviews praising actor M. S. Bhaskar's comedy performance.
+It was streamed via ZEE5 on 28 May 2021 and received mixed to positive reviews praising actor M. S. Bhaskar's comedy performance.

 Plot

-Arun Kumar, who is an entrepreneur, is involved in an ugly extramarital affair with another woman Bhavana.
+Arun Kumar, an entrepreneur, is involved in an extramarital affair with another woman Bhavana.
 He lies to his wife that he is going to Malaysia to attend a business-related meeting but only to spend time with his girlfriend Bhavana in Bangalore.
 Arun's relationship with Bhavana is exposed later when he falls in difficult circumstances.